NeneWang/Concept-Logs/pages/Building Capita.md

+-
-- First is Spiritual
+- First is Spiritual Energy
 - Second is Practical Knowledge
 	- [[Youtuber Knowledge]]
-- Third is 1
+-